catalinred/catalinred.github.com/_posts/2009-10-23-style-an-input-button.markdown

 When styling and input button, we have two alternatives, to style it using only CSS with pout a background image, or using a custom background image.

-## 1.Use only css without background image
+## Style an input button using CSS only

-First add a class or an id to your button.
-For this tutorial we will add an id because we do not intend to use this kind of button several times into a page:
+First, add a class or an id to your button.
+For this tutorial we will add an `id` because we do not intend to use this kind of button several times into a page:

-Now let's add some styles for the id:
+Now let's add some styles for the `id`:

 {% highlight css %}
 #btn {
-  border: 1px solid #777777;
+  border: 1px solid #777;
   background: #6e9e2d;
-  color: white;
+  color: #fff;
   font: bold 11px 'Trebuchet MS';
   padding: 4px;
   cursor: pointer;